KristianMSchmidt/ToolBot/README.md

 # Flexible OpenAI Function-Calling Chatbot

-This project is a learning-focused implementation of a chatbot that uses OpenAI's function-calling capabilities.
+This project is a learning-focused implementation of a chatbots that use OpenAI's function-calling capabilities.
 The structure is designed to be flexible, allowing for easy customization of tools and system behavior.
 While the project includes two specific examples (a weather bot using a weather-related API and a calculator bot), its architecture supports integration with a variety of tools and APIs for other use cases.

 ## Features